netmoss/nytinator3000/README.md

 - Strands

 ## How does this script work?
-It retrieves the .json file that store today's solutions for the selected game from the NYT servers, parses it, and then prints out the relevant data.
+It retrieves the .json file that stores today's solutions for the selected game from the NYT servers, parses it, and then prints out the relevant data.

 ## WHy did you make this?
 The script isn't anything special, I just thought it would be a bit of fun :)